godot-dimensions/g4mf/specification/parts/material.md

 A texture map, also known as a UV map, UVW map, or texture coordinate map, is a mapping from the indices of the cell vertices to the texture coordinates.
 The texture coordinates are usually on a range of 0.0 to 1.0.
 For 3D meshes, the texture coordinates usually refer to a 2D texture.
 For 4D meshes, the texture coordinates usually refer to a 3D texture.
 However, any dimension of texture coordinates is allowed.
 A 4D mesh may use a 2D texture, though this is not very useful because it will look untextured from certain angles, or a 4D texture, mapping the 4D vertices in the same dimension as the texture coordinates.
 This property is intended to be used together with the `"cellTexture"` property, but may be used without it, such as when defining a texture map for an untextured surface.

 This is a reference to an accessor in the G4MF file's document-level `"accessors"` array.
 The accessor MUST have a floating-point primitive type.
 The accessor MUST have its vector size set to the dimension of the texture space, which may be `cellTexture` or defined by an extension.
-The amount of vector elements in the accessor MUST match or exceed the amount of primitive numbers in the cells array of all surfaces that use this channel.
+The amount of vector elements in the accessor MUST match or exceed the amount of primitive numbers in the cells array of all mesh surfaces that use this channel.

 ### Cell Texture

 The `"cellTexture"` property is an integer index that references a texture used by the texture map.
 If not defined, the channel does not have a cell texture.

 Usually, a texture's dimension is 1 dimension less than the dimension of the mesh.
 For 3D meshes, the texture is usually a 2D texture.
 For 4D meshes, the texture is usually a 3D texture.
 However, any dimension of texture is allowed.
-A 4D mesh may use a 2D texture, though this is not very useful because it will look untextured from certain angles, or a 4D texture, mapping the 4D vertices in the same dimension as the texture coordinates.
-This property is intended to be used together with the `"cellTextureMap"` property, but may be used without it, such as when using a 4D texture on a 4D mesh and the local vertex positions are directly used as texture coordinates.
+A 4D mesh may use a 2D texture, though this is not very useful because it will look untextured from certain angles.
+Alternatively, a 4D mesh may use a 4D texture, mapping the 4D vertices in the same dimension as the texture coordinates.

+This property is intended to be used together with the `"cellTextureMap"` property, but may be used without it.
+In the case of using a 4D texture on a 4D mesh, the mesh's local vertex positions are directly used as texture coordinates, and the `"cellTextureMap"` property is not required.

 This is a reference to a texture defined in the G4MF document-level `"textures"` array.
 The texture MUST be defined in the same file as the material.
 If not defined, the channel does not have a texture, but a texture map may still be defined and used by extensions.